aetilley/harrison-rust/README.md

 (Harrison, J. (2009).
 Handbook of Practical Logic and Automated Reasoning.
 Cambridge: Cambridge University Press)

+(Harrison's text gives its code in Ocaml.)

-This package is still in its nascent stages, but the following are supported:
+This package is a work in progress, but the following are supported:

 For propositional logic:
 1) datatypes/parsing/printing operations